 And it’s all cold and icky.

 And it gets dark at four in the afternoon.

 Add in no family within a four-hour drive, a new baby and a husband who worked 80 hours per week?

-So this winter I have decided to take measures in my own hands so that I don’t sink into the abysmal pit that is my winter blues.
+It was ugly.
+So this winter I have taken measures in my own hands so that I don’t sink into the abysmal pit that is my winter blues.

 1- Get Help